18mr/18mr/communities/_posts/2021-07-02-fertileground.md

 ---

-18MR has produced <a href="https://store.alliedmedia.org/products/fertile-ground">Fertile Ground, a beautiful illustrated botanical poster and accompanying essay </a>that introduces the concept of abolition, provides analysis  of the current moment in our movement, traces some of the roots of policing, and uplifts examples of resistance.
+18MR has produced <a href="https://store.alliedmedia.org/products/fertile-ground">Fertile Ground, a beautiful illustrated botanical poster and accompanying essay </a>that introduces the concept of abolition, provides analysis on our current moment in Asian America, the limits of #StopAsianHate, and examples of community resistance to police violence.

 <a href="https://store.alliedmedia.org/products/fertile-ground">When you purchase your Fertile Ground print today a portion of the print proceeds will support the Southern, abolitionist organizing work of SEAC Village.</a> <a href="http://gum.co/fertileground">You can also access a free digital download here.</a>